f5devcentral/f5-automation-labs/docs/class3/module1/lab2/address-list.rst

     Content-Type: application/json
     X-F5-Auth-Token: {{big_ip_a_auth_token}}

-.. note:: Include the contents of the address list plus the new address(es) to ensure that the contents are not overwritten.
+..
+NOTE:: Include the contents of the address list plus the new address(es) to ensure that the contents are not overwritten.

 **Body**

-.. warning:: When patching an address list, be sure to include all addresses (e.g. existing and new) to ensure that the list does not get overwritten.
+..
+WARNING:: When patching an address list, be sure to include all addresses (e.g. existing and new) to ensure that the list does not get overwritten.

 ::